tTrmc/dotz/SECURITY.md

 * **GitHub Issues**: For general security questions (non-sensitive)
 * **GitHub Security**: For coordinated disclosure

-Thank you for helping keep loom secure!
+Thank you for helping keep dotz secure!